General Purpose Punched Cards

 This is an example of a typical generic card, widely used both by programmers and for data processing.
 The printing on the cards can be thought of as dividing the card into 8 fields of 10 columns each, with each columns subdivided into 2 5-column fields, or a programmer might think of the rulings on the card as helpful tab stops for dealing with the indenting structure of free-form but deeply nested programming languages such as Algol or PL/I. A high resolution scan is available.

-Aside from its institutional imprints, card has only one interesting feature -- two separate boxes, each with with column numbers, for the textual interpretation of the data punched on the card.
-The topmost box, 80 columns long, is positioned around the area where interpreting keypunches print, while the bottom box, broken into two lines, is positioned around the area where off-line interpreters print.
+The University of Illinois Digital Computing Lab was a pioneer in computing, building the ILLIAC I and ORDVAC computers in the late 1940s.
+The Department of Computer Science was the academic heir of that venture.
+This card from that department has only one interesting feature aside from its institutional imprints, two separate boxes, each with with column numbers, for the textual interpretation of the data punched on the card.
+The topmost box, 80 columns long, is positioned around the area where interpreting keypunches print, while the bottom box, broken into two lines, is positioned around the area where off-line interpreters would print.
+A high resolution scan is available.

 This card has essentially no interesting features other than the rather ugly overprinting of the classical MIT seal over the punch position numbers of a standard generic card.